genughaben/world-development/README.md

 ## Configure target PostgreSQL setup

-* Update init.sql as you please
+* Update init.sql in local/script folder as you please
 * Update requirements.txt as you please

 ## Enter PostgreSQL in docker container: